 With the new government standards related to water and energy consumption and the popularity of front load washers, the industry has introduced many new top load machines that are designed to compete with front load washers.
 These machines can offer similar energy savings to front load machines and large capacity wash baskets with no agitators, making them comparable to the front load design.
+We compare the advantages of disadvantages of HE top load washers compared to front loaders and traditional agitator washing machines.

 If you are in the process of researching a new washing machine, you'll want to consider these models - and check out our washing machine buying guide for even more information!